emoltz/fullStackBlog/README.md

 ### July 8 2022
 I'm starting from a `create-react-app` project template and moving from there.
+I'm actually torn whether I should use Bootstrap or not.
+On the one hand, I want to build this from scratch, so it might be best if I implement my own CSS since this is for educational purposes.
+On the other, it's also good practice to use and modify existing code.
+So we shall see...

 ______________________________
 # Documentation for React App